-In connection with such access to Confidential University information and Personally Identifiable Information, I understand that I am required to become familiar with and to follow all applicable University policies, procedures and protocols set forth in the University’s Employee Handbook, other catalogs and bulletins of the University, University Web pages, and directives issued by Information Technology Services (ITS), as well as the rules and regulations of federal, state, provincial, and local governments, and other appropriate private and public regulatory agencies, regarding Confidential University Information and Personally Identifiable Information.
+In connection with such access to Confidential University Information and Personally Identifiable Information, I understand that I am required to become familiar with and follow all applicable University policies, procedures, and protocols set forth in the University’s Employee Handbook, other catalogs, and bulletins of the University, University Web pages, and directives issued by Information Technology Services (ITS), as well as the rules and regulations of federal, state, provincial, and local governments, and other appropriate private and public regulatory agencies, regarding Confidential University Information and Personally Identifiable Information.

 Further, because of having been granted such access, I certify to Pace University that in the course of my employment:

-2. I will not use or instruct or enable others to send unencryptedi or unsecuredii electronic mail, faxes, file transport protocol (ftp), queries or other file copying techniques to transmit Confidential University Information and Personally Identifiable Information at Pace University.
+- I will not use or instruct or enable others to send unencryptedi or unsecuredii electronic mail, faxes, file transport protocol (ftp), queries or other file copying techniques to transmit Confidential University Information and Personally Identifiable Information at Pace University.
 I will protect paper and/or electronic copies of Confidential University Information and Personally Identifiable Information from improper or unintended disclosure in accordance with the provisions of the Employee Handbook and other pertinent policies.
-Contact http://help.pace.edu or telephone 914-773-3333 for further information.
+Contact the Pace University ITS Help Desk or telephone (914) 773-3333 for further information.

-3. I will not store or save unencrypted or unsecured Confidential University Information and Personally Identifiable Information on local storage devices attached to Laptops, Desktop Computers, local servers, or other devices in the performance of my duties.
+- I will not store or save unencrypted or unsecured Confidential University Information and Personally Identifiable Information on local storage devices attached to Laptops, Desktop Computers, local servers, or other devices in the performance of my duties.
 Instead, I shall make a reasonable effort to redact or mask PII data before storing it on secure server shares maintained by Information Technology Services.
-Contact http://help.pace.edu or telephone 914-773-3333 for further information.
+Contact the Pace University Helpdesk or telephone (914) 773-3333 for further information.

 I understand that if I violate any of the above assertions concerning preserving the confidentiality of Pace University data and/or information, I will be subject to appropriate disciplinary action consistent with local, state and federal law, which may include counseling, a warning, probation, unpaid suspension from employment, termination of employment (and enrollment if also a student), and referral to proper law enforcement authorities for prosecution.

-Information Technology Systems: any university system that contains Personally Identifiable or Confidential University Information including, but not limited to, “shadow systems” (either “off-the-shelf” or custom developed), hosted/cloud systems, Banner, Blackboard, and/or any uploads/downloads to desktop or server based applications from these systems.
+Information Technology Systems: any university system that contains Personally Identifiable or Confidential University Information including, but not limited to, “shadow systems” (either “off-the-shelf” or custom developed), hosted/cloud systems, Banner, Classes LMS (Learning Management System), and/or any uploads/downloads to desktop or server-based applications from these systems.
 Administrative information technology systems encompass, on the widest scale, Student Information, Financial Aid, Finance, Human Resources, Philanthropy, Document Imaging, and Facilities Management.